Sunday, 12 January 2020

 "What Walt would later describe as the best weekend of his life..."

 Here's animator Ward Kimball and his boss larking around at the Chicago Railroad Fair in 1948 (and here's the source).
-I first saw this delightful photograph in the video below, another great piece to camera from Jenny Nicholson, and the subject of today's post (I blogged about her visit to Pandora here).
-If you've absolutely no interest in Disneyland then move on, dear reader, but if like me you think it might be the most impressive work of art of the twentieth century BOY does Nicholson deliver!
+This delightful photograph pops up in the video below, another great piece to camera from Jenny Nicholson and the subject of today's post (I blogged about her visit to Pandora here).
+If you've absolutely no interest in Disneyland, then move on, dear reader, but if, like me, you think it might be the most impressive work of art of the twentieth century, BOY does Nicholson deliver!
 "Star Wars Land: An Excruciatingly in-Depth Prequel" is an almost literal dissection of the place.
 Here's a map:

-It's a map I grew up with, hung by the front door where we kept our wellies, of Disneyland from 1976 (Dad was also a huge fan).
-By the time I visited the park in the nineties however, although I didn't take it in at the time, the area depicted on this map just to the left of Fantasyland was unrecognisable.
+It is a map I grew up with – hung by the front door where we kept our wellies – of Disneyland from 1976.
+Dad was a huge fan.
+When I finally visited the park in the nineties – although I didn't take it in at the time – the area depicted just to the left of Fantasyland was unrecognisable.
 I'll enlarge it a bit:

-Those tracks you see are a ride called "Nature's Wonderland".
-Nicholson's video is full of footage showing it was more than just a mine train ride though (although "Walt Loved Trains" and Nicholson makes a great argument for the whole of Disneyland being one huge train set).
-The place was actually crammed with different modes of transport...
+Those tracks are a ride called "Nature's Wonderland".
+Nicholson's video is full of footage showing it was more than just a mine train ride (although "Walt Loved Trains", and Nicholson makes a great argument for the whole of Disneyland being one huge train set).
+The place was actually crammed with many modes of transport...

 I love talk about sightlines.
-The reason you can't see any evidence of the rest of Disneyland is the whole area was dug out to be eight feet deeper than the rest of the park.
-By the time I visited twenty years later however it had all been concreted up - animatronic elk, the lot - to be replaced by the Big Thunder Ranch, including a petting farm with real animals where Jenny would later work (the park's least popular attraction, but "a quiet place to chill for a minute").
+The reason you can't see any evidence of the rest of Disneyland is that the whole area was dug out to be eight feet deeper than the rest of the park.
+By the time I visited, twenty years later, it had all been concreted up – animatronic elk, the lot – to be replaced by the Big Thunder Ranch, including a petting farm with real animals, where Jenny would later work (the park's least popular attraction, but "a quiet place to chill for a minute").
 All this was then re-excavated a couple of years ago to create the planet of Baatu for Star Wars Land, which is why I said this video is an almost literal dissection.

 No comments: